brnco/thm/README.md

 **test input*

 if you want to generate a test input file for this situation here's how.
-Note, ffmpeg cannot generate timecode tracks at this time.

 first, make a video file in the usual way

-ffmpeg -f lavfi -i "testsrc=duration=10:size=1920x1080:rate=29.97" -c:v mpeg2video [vout].mov
+ffmpeg -f lavfi -i "testsrc=duration=10:size=1920x1080:rate=29.97" -c:v mpeg2video -timecode 00:00:00.0 [vout].mov

 then make an audio file and wrap it in a mov